 “How much?” is perhaps the most-asked question of all time.
 Unfortunately, in the payments industry at least, it’s also the most difficult to answer.
 That’s especially true when it comes to how much do chargebacks cost for merchants.
-So many variables come into play, including the type of business it is, which banks and card schemes are involved, and the number of chargebacks the merchant processes; and then there’s the ancillary costs of time and effort spent dealing with chargebacks.
+So many variables come into play when it comes to chargeback fees, including the type of business it is, which banks and card schemes are involved, and the number of chargebacks the merchant processes; and then there’s the ancillary costs of time and effort spent dealing with chargebacks.
 Perhaps the most accurate answer possible to “how much are chargebacks” is “they’re expensive.”

 What are chargebacks and what are chargeback fees?